sarahsweat/sarahsweat/README.md

-# Sarah Sweat personal Webpage
+# Sarah Sweat Personal Webpage

-This is a basic

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a basic React application, implemented with atomic design principles using styled components and is data driven.
+Style attributes are extracted out to an exchangable theme.
+It also uses Storybook to view the components used in this project.

 ## Available Scripts